The pricing of domain names is part art, part science. Some of the factors that we consider include:

 If you believe one of our names is priced incorrectly, please email us an offer and we'll consider it.

-While we try to some basic trademark checking on the names we offer for sale, you should not rely upon our efforts in any way whatsoever.
+While we try to do some basic trademark checking on the names we offer for sale, you should not rely upon our efforts in any way whatsoever.
 You are responsible for doing your own trademark analysis.

 Proper trademark scanning and analysis is a very time consuming and expensive process that can only be correctly done with knowledge of the specific circumstances you are in, including what business you will be operating in, what countries you will serve, and other factors.
 It is well beyond the scope of our capabilities and expertise to provide such analysis, even if we knew something about your business situation (which we don't).
 Any domain name reseller that tells you otherwise doesn't understand trademark law very well.